mugsimon/Gauche_installer_Ubuntu24.04/README.md

 # Gauche and Dependencies Installer for Ubuntu 24.04

 This script installs or uninstalls Gauche and its dependencies using Debian packages from Ubuntu 22.04 (Jammy Jellyfish).
+And also install rlwrap and add alias to `.bashrc`.

 ## Overview